The Sea Path

 Mana Whenua

-We invite you to take the posture of the pilgrim; reflective, and considerate, about the people who belong to the land we are exploring.
-As we walk we become more aware of the stories of the land and the people who have inhabited it over both the pre-settler time and more recently.
-We make every effort to have local people/mana whenua share with us some of their stories of the land they have always called home.
+We invite you to be curious about the people who belong to the land we are exploring.
+As we walk we become more aware of the stories of the land and the mana whenua who have inhabited it.
+We make every effort to have local people share with us some of their stories of the land they call home.